-We always think that making ice creams and sorbets require a ice cream machine – well at least that’s what I’ve always thought.
-Even if I choose to make ice cream by hand, it will be pretty tedious and sometimes I am just too lazy to attempt making them – until I came across semifreddo.
+I always think that making ice creams and sorbets require a ice cream machine Even if I choose to make ice cream by hand, it will be pretty tedious and sometimes I am just too lazy to attempt making them – until I came across semifreddo.

 I first came across semifreddo a few years back, while watching one of Jamie Oliver’s TV series.
 I remembered vaguely that he’s making a Praline semifreddo and I was intrigued by how it’s made as it was really simple and did not require the help of the ice cream machine.

 - Line a 1-litre loaf pan with 2 sheets of plastic wrap, leaving an overhang on all sides to make unmoulding easy.

 - Process the strawberries in a food processor till well puréed.
 Pour the berries through a coarse strainer and extract as much liquid as possible.